karl-ranson/Coursera-Getting-and-Cleaning-Data/README.md

  * First, unzip the data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip and move folder UCI HAR Dataset to 'data' folder in the working directory.
 Make sure the folder "data" and the run_analysis.R script are both in the current working directory.
  * Second, use source("run_analysis.R") command in RStudio.
  * Third, you will find two output files are generated in the data file:
-'UCIHARDatasetTidy-MeansStd.txt (10.7 Mb): it contains a data frame called cleanedData with dimensions 10299*90.
+'UCIHARDatasetTidy-MeansStd.txt' (10.7 Mb): it contains a data frame called cleanedData with dimensions 10299*90.
 'UCIHARDatasetTidy-Summary.txt' (286 Kb): it contains a data frame called result with dimensions 180*87.